Swart-lab/pogigwasc-utils/README.md

    used as a standalone script)
  * `testing.py` - Test module for these scripts

+Feature IDs have the format `{seqid}.g{number}` for genes, `{seqid}.c{number}` for CDSs, and `{seqid}.s{number}` for stop codons, where the CDS and stop codon features have the same number as their parent gene feature.
+CDSs are directly linked to parent genes, without intervening transcript ("mRNA") feature, because these are purely computational predictions, and other gene features like UTRs are not predicted.

 TODO:
  * How to split and handle hard masks at beginning or end of contigs?